Martin Ludrovský

-Martin Ludrovský (born 1 September 1973) is a Slovakian para table tennis player who has won six major titles in team events (two world, three European and one in the Summer Paralympics).
+Martin Ludrovský (born 1 September 1973) is a Slovak para table tennis player who has won six major titles in team events (two world, three European and one in the Summer Paralympics).
 He has partnered with Ján Riapoš in most of his team event titles.

 He had a spinal cord injury in 2005 after being involved in a car accident in Prešov.